The 10 best day trips from Manchester by train

 • Kendal Castle: A climb worth the effort for the spectacular view from the top.

-• Abbot Hall: Art enthusiasts take note – one of the UK’s leading galleries, this Georgian masterpiece is not to be missed.
+• Abbot Hall: One of the UK’s leading galleries, this Georgian masterpiece is not to be missed.

 • Kendal Mint Cake: Indulge in this local speciality – your taste buds will thank you!

-19. Sheffield: Street food, hipsters and outdoor adventures
+19. Sheffield: Street food, creativity and outdoor adventures

 20. Distance from Manchester: